-Veg manchurian recipe dry & gravy with video – Vegetable manchurian is another popular dish from Indo-chinese cuisine.
+Veg manchurian recipe dry & gravy with video – Chinese vegetable manchurian is another popular dish from Indo-chinese cuisine.
 The term Manchuria refers to a region in North East china and people from that region were known as Manchus or manchurians.
 The first manchurian dish (made with chicken) was born in 1975 in the Chinese restaurants of India which looked similar to the dishes from Manchu cuisine.
 Since a wider population of Indian are vegetarians eventually Gobi manchurian, veg manchurian, paneer manchurian and mushroom manchuria were born.

 This recipe of vegetable manchurian yields crispy and delicious veg balls in manchurian sauce.
 If making gravy veg manchurian, do use bread crumbs to keep the balls crisp for longer.